 TheCameraForum is a place in cyberspace where we can all be bozos on the Photographic learning bus.
-My intent is that it will evolve as a league of extraordinary ladies and gentlemen, and a future repository for you who read our articles and participate together with us in creating them.
+I intend to evolve as a league of extraordinary ladies and gentlemen and a future repository for you who read our articles and participate together with us in creating them.

-Still photography isn’t easy.
+Still, photography isn’t easy.
 Video filming isn’t easy.
-Learning hybrid storytelling takes a willingness to learn both, and to learn you must plan to make many mistakes along the way.
-Photography is hard enough to learn without distractions from well meaning speculators or worse, deliberate slight-of-hand for hidden marketing purposes.
-Online “journalism” and forums, as well as the professions of Photography and Videography are all high dollar, highly competitive businesses.
-We all need to be aware there are those providing information who are not independent journalists, and who have a vested financial interest in bending your opinion to that which they are paid to represent.
+Learning hybrid storytelling takes a willingness to learn both, and to learn, you must plan to make many mistakes along the way.
+Photography is hard enough to learn without distractions from well-meaning speculators or, worse, deliberate sleight-of-hand for hidden marketing purposes.
+Online “journalism” and forums, as well as the professions of Photography and Videography, are all high-dollar, highly competitive businesses.
+We all need to be aware that those providing information who are not independent journalists and who have a vested financial interest in bending your opinion to that which they are paid to represent.
 That is the capitalist way.
-While perfectly legal, in this writer’s opinion morally questionable.
+While perfectly legal, in this writer’s opinion, morally questionable.
 It’s the form of the disclosure that sometimes troubles me.
-With the demise of many of the photography magazines and the rapid rise of “blogs” and “forums” that have for the most part taken their place, journalistic standards and ethics have both taken one on the chin.
+With the demise of many of the photography magazines and the rapid rise of “blogs” and “forums” that have, for the most part, taken their place, journalistic standards and ethics have both taken one on the chin.

 Welcome aboard, and have a GREAT day!